Limmen/csle/README.md

 # `pycr` The Python Cyber Range for Self-Learning Cyber Security Systems

-The environment implements virtual cyber rangs for training reinforcement learning agnets.
+The environment implements virtual cyber rangs for training reinforcement learning agents.
 The environment exposes a Markov-game or Markov Decision Process API for OpenAI Gym.

 ## Architecture